 Sometimes the volumetic weight factor units aren’t the same as you use in your WooCommerce shop.
 In this case, you must convert this to your shop units.
 This are a bit tricky, because volume are a cubic unit, for example, 1 m3 = 1000 dm3 = 1.000.000 cm3.

-Fortunately, we have for you a volumetric weight conversor: place on the top the volumetric weight factor from your parcel company with his units (weight and volume).
-And set your shop units below.
-The weight factor will be converted.
+Fortunately, we have for you a volumetric weight conversor: simply choose your parcel weight format on the top.
+Then enter the volumetric weight factor value with his units (weight and volume).
+And set your shop units below: The weight factor will be converted.
 Copy it and paste in your shipping method settings:

 Volumetric weight calculator